lexus2k/ssd1306/README.md

 ## Key Features

- * Supports color and monochrome OLED displays
+ * Supports color, monochrome OLED displays, and VGA monitor
- * The library uses as little Flash memory as possible
+ * The library has modular structure, and some modules can be excluded from compilation at all to reduce flash usage.
  * Needs very little RAM (Attiny85 with Damellis package needs minimum 25 bytes of RAM to communicate with OLED)
  * Fast implementation to provide reasonable speed on slow microcontrollers
  * Supports i2c and spi interfaces:
    * i2c (software implementation, Wire library, AVR Twi, Linux i2c-dev)
    * spi (4-wire spi via Arduino SPI library, AVR Spi, AVR USI module)
- * Primitive graphics functions (line,rectangle,pixels, bitmaps)
+ * Primitive graphics functions (lines, rectangles, pixels, bitmaps)
  * Printing text to display (using fonts of different size, you can use GLCD Font Creator to create new fonts)
  * Includes [graphics engine](https://github.com/lexus2k/ssd1306/wiki/Using-NanoEngine-for-systems-with-low-resources) to support
    double buffering on tiny microcontrollers.